Code-Institute-Submissions/cumbrian-kayaking/README3.md

 ·     Feature 1 - allows users X to achieve Y, by having them fill out Z

-A **navbar**  links to the different site sections and contains a dropdown  About Us to other sections of the site ( Reviews and Team information)
- Navbar is clear and easily read, not too crowded and confusing Collapses to a convenient menu icon on mobile)
+ 1. A **navbar**  links to the different site sections and contains a dropdown  About Us to other sections of the site ( Reviews and Team information) Navbar is clear and easily read, not too crowded and confusing Collapses to a convenient menu icon on mobile

-An eyecatching  **jumbotron** section with large text and sub heading and a central CTA  button for the viewer to sign up for the holiday brochure -- this is the first thing the viewer will see
+ 2. An eyecatching  **jumbotron** section with large text and sub heading and a central CTA  button for the viewer to sign up for the holiday brochure -- this is the first thing the viewer sees

 A **hero image** represents the experience for users and  calls their attention immediately to the  detailed holiday information they can easily access